paket-tv/paket-api-docs/source/index.html.md

 **Apps**: The App is the primary object to which Clients and Licenses are associated.
 This is the high-level representation of your service, its consumer-facing title (e.g., Hulu), description, and supporting metadata;

-**Licenses**: The License object represents an entitlement offered via your App (e.g., Limited Ads at $5.99 / mo, No Ads at $9.99 / mo, etc.), its pricing, and regional availability; and
+**Licenses**: The License object represents an entitlement offered via your App (e.g., Limited Ads at $5.99 / mo, No Ads at $9.99 / mo, etc.), its pricing, and regional availability;

+**Subscriptions**: The items returned when calling the `/subscriptions` api endpoint.
+Each item represents either a subscription to an app or bundle and contains a reference the corresponding License; and

 **Clients**: The Client object contains the platform or device-specific Paket auth (OAuth2) configuration for a service's discrete user-facing application (e.g., Roku, iOS, Android, etc.).